Skip to main content

 A planning application for the Ballaghaweary solar development was submitted to Meath County Council in July 2021 and was granted planning consent later that year in December.
 Click here to view the Council planning website.

-You can view and download our original project brochure here.
+You can view and download our latest project brochure here.

 Gerrardstown solar development